R0mb0/DeepSeek-OCR/My_experience.md

-# ⚙️ DeepSeek‑OCR: Technical Community Summary (final, English, emoji‑friendly)
+# ⚙️ DeepSeek‑OCR: Technical Community Summary

 A compact, technical and shareable summary of the work performed to run DeepSeek‑OCR locally (diagnostics, fixes, and practical next steps).